American Revolution: Creating new state constitutions

-The radical provisions of Pennsylvania's constitution lasted only 14 years.
+The radical provisions of Pennsylvania's constitution lasted 14 years.
 In 1790, conservatives gained power in the state legislature, called a new constitutional convention, and rewrote the constitution.
 The new constitution substantially reduced universal male suffrage, gave the governor veto power and patronage appointment authority, and added an upper house with substantial wealth qualifications to the unicameral legislature.
 Thomas Paine called it a constitution unworthy of America.

-Independence and Union
+Second Continental Congress

 In April 1776, the North Carolina Provincial Congress issued the Halifax Resolves explicitly authorizing its delegates to vote for independence.
-By June, nine Provincial Congresses were ready for independence; one by one, the last four fell into line: Pennsylvania, Delaware, Maryland, and New York.
+By June, nine Provincial Congresses supported independence from Britain, and Pennsylvania, Delaware, Maryland, and New York followed.
 Richard Henry Lee was instructed by the Virginia legislature to propose independence, and he did so on June 7, 1776.
-On June 11, a committee was created by the Second Continental Congress to draft a document explaining the justifications for separation from Britain.
-After securing enough votes for passage, independence was voted for on July 2.

-The Declaration of Independence was drafted largely by Thomas Jefferson and presented by the committee; it was unanimously adopted by the entire Congress on July 4, and each colony became an independent and autonomous state.
+Declaration of Independence

+Gathered at Pennsylvania State House, later renamed Independence Hall, in Philadelphia, 56 of the nation's Founding Fathers, representing America's Thirteen Colonies, unanimously adopted and issued to King George III the Declaration of Independence, which was drafted largely by Thomas Jefferson and presented by the Committee of Five, which was charged with authoring it.
+The Congress struck several provisions of Jefferson's draft, and then adopted it unanimously on July 4.
+The Declaration embodied the political philosophies of liberalism and republicanism, rejected monarchy and aristocracy, and famously proclaimed that "all men are created equal".
+With the issuance of the Declaration of Independence, each colony began operating as independent and sovereign states.
 The next step was to form a union to facilitate international relations and alliances.

-The Second Continental Congress approved the Articles of Confederation and Perpetual Union for ratification by the states on November 15, 1777; the Congress immediately began operating under the Articles' terms, providing a structure of shared sovereignty during prosecution of the war and facilitating international relations and alliances with France and Spain.
+On November 5, 1777, the Congress approved the Articles of Confederation and Perpetual Union and sent it to each state for ratification.
+The Congress immediately began operating under the Articles' terms, providing a structure of shared sovereignty during prosecution of the Revolutionary War and facilitating international relations and alliances.
 The Articles were fully ratified on March 1, 1781.
-At that point, the Continental Congress was dissolved and a new government of the United States in Congress Assembled took its place on the following day, with Samuel Huntington as presiding officer.
+At that point, the Continental Congress was dissolved and a new government of the United States in Congress Assembled took its place the following day, on March 2, 1782, with Samuel Huntington leading the Congress as presiding officer.